 When you sign up for the Type 2 Testing Program, you receive a free blood glucose meter and subscribe to receive test strips each month, quarter or year.
 Your test strips will come with lancets.

-By seeing the affects of food, lifestyle and illness, you should be able to make lifestyle choices which can help to reduce your average blood glucose levels and HbA1c.
+By seeing the effects of food, lifestyle and illness, you should be able to make lifestyle choices which can help to reduce your average blood glucose levels and HbA1c.

 The benefits of self-monitoring of blood glucose (SMBG) in type 2 diabetes highlighted in research papers include: